 The Canadian province of Manitoba is known for its multicultural and diverse population, safe cities, and clean air.
-Also, there are more than 200 varieties of languages that are spoken across Manitoba and lives a better life in Manitoba.
+Also, there are more than 200 varieties of languages that are spoken across Manitoba, and live a better life in Manitoba.

 Moreover, Manitoba offers free public education and healthcare benefits to the residents.
 The province has been welcoming new immigrants for more than a century now, contributing to the country’s economic development.